 The number one issue of debate when cooking beans is whether they have to be soaked first, and if so for how long.
 There are a number of issues that must be considered when deciding whether to soak your beans:

-- effect on cooking time (and hence energy usage)
+- the effect on cooking time (and hence energy usage)

-- effect on complex carbohydrates that cause flatulence
+- the effect on complex carbohydrates that cause flatulence

-- effect on flavor, texture, and whether the beans hold their shape
+- the effect on palatability, including flavor, texture/consistency, and whether the beans hold their shape

 Harold McGee’s latest book (Keys to Good Cooking: a Guide to Making the Best of Foods and Recipes) apparently says that soaking beans reduces the cooking time by around 25%.
 This eGullet poster explains “This is primarily because the bean is already hydrated.
 Heat penetrates the bean much faster than water does, so when you cook unsoaked beans you are spending some of that time simply waiting for the beans to hydrate.
 This can create an effect whereby the outer part of the bean is overcooked and becomes fragile by the time the center is fully cooked, although this can be mitigated by cooking just below the simmer.
 Anyway, a 25% reduction in cooking time is not all that much.
 So it’s unclear that presoaking is worth the trouble on a time basis.
 If unsoaked beans cook in an hour and a half, the same beans presoaked would still take around 67 minutes.
 A 23 minute difference is not such a huge amount of time saved that presoaking is worth the bother. ”